MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 Create a new item in the public folder on the source server, and then examine the Application log for Event ID 3020.

-Do you see Event ID 3020, and does it include the name of the folder you are testing and the name of the item you created?
+Do you see Event ID 3020, and does it include the name of the folder you're testing and the name of the item you created?

 - If yes, see [Event ID 3030](#event-id-3030).
-- If no, sorry, we cannot resolve an unidentified issue by using this guide.
-If you contact support regarding this issue, please tell them that the source server is not generating outbound hierarchy replication messages.
-There is a 3079 event when the database mounts, but the event does not contain **EcReplStartup**.
+- If no, sorry, we can't resolve an unidentified issue by using this guide.
+If you contact support regarding this issue, tell them that the source server isn't generating outbound hierarchy replication messages.
+There's a 3079 event when the database mounts, but the event doesn't contain **EcReplStartup**.

 ### Verify that the item is in the source folder on the destination server